iodepo/odis-in/dataGraphs/thematics/expinst/instances/README.md

 # DRAWG schema.org mapping exploration

+: Note:  This is a work in prgress
+: The mapping and validation approaches are still actively being improved

 ## About

 This is a very quick take on mapping the properties identified in by the DRAWG